Chris-573/Delta-NEX-Rebirth/README.md

 ### DO NOT ENABLE PAY MODE.
 DO NOT SELL THIS THEME.
 DO NOT REMOVE THE CREDITS.
 NO NO NO.

-An old StepMania theme, modded and fixed to support StepMania 5.0.12 along with other stuff.
+An old StepMania theme, modded and fixed to support StepMania 5.1+ along with other stuff.

-Rebirth mod written by Rhythm Lunatic with new graphics created by Joao Almeida.
-Rest of the credits are in credits.txt
+Rebirth mod written by Rhythm Lunatic with new graphics created by Joao Almeida, polish and basic maintenance by Chris573.
+Rest of the credits are in credits.txt.

 This theme is 100% free and open source.
 Don't abuse it and shove it on your bootlegged PIU machine, go buy the game if you want to run a business.